FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/02FieldEncoding.md

 ### Range attributes for integer fields

-The default data ranges and null indicator are listed below for each integer encoding.
+The default data range and null indicator are listed below for each integer encoding.

 A message schema may optionally specify a more restricted range of valid